 - Job Type

-- £38833 to £47722 per annum, depending on skills and experience.
+- £38833 to £47722 per annum (pro-rata if applicable) depending on skills and experience.
 Salary progression beyond this scale is subject to performance.

 Due to the nature of this post, all offers of employment will be subject to the appropriate level of security clearance and an independent verification of unspent convictions obtained by means of a Basic Disclosure Certificate obtained from Disclosure Scotland, or an overseas police check.

 Informal enquiries may be addressed to Prof. Herve Morvan: firstname.lastname@example.org. tel: 0115 951 3728 .
 Please note that applications sent directly to this email address will not be accepted

 The University of Nottingham is an equal opportunities employer and welcomes applications from all sections of the community.